Arbourthorne Community Primary School

 children’s vocabulary will support later reading comprehension.'
 EYFS 2021

 In Key Stage One and Two our beautiful and extensive outdoor environment continues to be used and trips and visits are built into curriculum planning to extend children's first hand experiences, knowledge, skills and vocabulary.
 Each termly learning challenge begins with a pre-learning challenge in Science.
 Pupils reflect on their previous science learning and generate questions they would like to find out the answers to over the course of the term.
 Teachers address misconceptions, link learning from previous science, tailor plans to build knowledge and also follow the children’s particular interests.
-From Y2 onwards, children collate their key pieces of learning in their PROUD books throughout the term and they can revisit prior learning because they have continual access to their previous science learning.
+From Y2 onwards, children collate their key pieces of learning in their Science books throughout the term and they can revisit prior learning because they have continual access to their previous science learning.
 They can show how they have built their knowledge and skills.

 Outdoor Science

-The 'outdoor classroom' provides a meaningful way to engage learners in practical learning, giving them experience of collecting and analysing data, and making predictions in the real world, beyond the limitations of the classroom.
+The 'outdoor classroom' and Growing Space provides a meaningful way to engage learners in practical learning, giving them experience of collecting and analysing data, and making predictions in the real world, beyond the limitations of the classroom.
 We have an outdoor classroom with cooking facilities, a fire pit and community gardens and a large polytunnel for engaging children scientifically in these spaces.

 Teachers are creative with resources, including the use of the school grounds and exploring the local area.
 The outdoor space is a place for scientific discovery and exploration and our grounds are extensive.
 Resources include:- Digital cameras, digital microscopes, I phones, and scientific equipment such as data loggers along with natural resources and reusing unwanted household items.